balder-dev/balder/CONTRIBUTING.md

 If you port your balder-plugin project to the main developer group, your documentation will be provided on ``https://plugins.balder.dev/your-balder-plugin-name``.

-## Pull-Request Review process

-Currently, I (@matosys) am the only active developer.
-If you like, I will gladly give you commit access once you have contributed a couple of pull requests.
-Once we are three active members, I'd suggest using a pull-request-and-review process.
-Until then, I will review every pull request as soon as possible.
-I will gladly make an effort to answer every question, suggestion, bug-fix and pull-request.

 ## Add new test

 Every contribution is welcome!
 We can never have enough tests.
 You can also take a look